Real-Fast-Server/real-fast-server-framework/README.md

 #### req.body

-If JSON was sent in the request this field will be automatically populated by our JSON parsing middleware.
+If JSON was sent in the request, this field will be automatically populated by our JSON parsing middleware.
 It will be of type `object` if populated and `null` otherwise.

 #### res.send(message, [contentType])

-Built in middleware adds this function to all response objects.
+Built-in middleware adds this function to all response objects.
 This will automatically handle writing headers and closing the connection to simplify writing responses.
 It can detect JSON, HTML, and plaintext responses.
 Optional second parameter can be used to override the autodetect and use a